OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 #### **Coming Soon!**

-- Blood Magic Effects
-  - Glamour (100%)
 - Blood Transfusion Mechanics
+- Feeding Mechanics

 The table below outlines functionality added or changed in each alpha version.

 #### **0.4 - The Ashfall & Glamour Update**

+- Glamour

+  - The glamour magic effect now overrides the PC Vampire dialogue check, allowing the player to converse as a normal being.
+  - Glamour now has beautiful & unique cast and hit VFX created by Kurp!

 - Ashfall

   - Add integrations with Ashfall.
 If it is installed, Vampyr will use the Ashfall sun temperature calculation instead of the Vampyr shade calculation when determining sun damage.
   - Add MCM menu to manage integrations.

-- Glamour

-  - The glamour magic effect now overrides the PC Vampire dialogue check, allowing the player to converse as a normal being.

 - Mistform